jukobo/jukobo.github.io/_posts/2024-03-19-Assignment-2.markdown

 __Third plot__

-Finally to gain a better insight of prostitution in each of San Francisco's police districts, we have created a jitterplot over the prostitution incidents.
-Each point represents an incident, with the x-axis showing the time of occurrence and the y-axis indicating the day of the week.
-This plots provides us an understanding of trends and variations over time and across different districts.
+Finally, to gain a better insight into prostitution in each of San Francisco's police districts, we have created a jitter plot illustrating prostitution incidents.
+Each point represents an incident over the 14 years, with the x-axis showing the time of occurrence and the y-axis indicating the day of the week.
+These plots provide us with an understanding of trends and variations over time and across different districts.
 Additionally, a legend on the right side of the plot assists in identifying the police districts represented by different colors.

 <embed
        type="text/html"
        src="/bokeh_prostitution.html"